MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/mixed-reality-capture-for-developers.md

 ### Simultaneous MRC limitations

-There are certain limitations around multiple apps accessing MRC at the same time.
+You need to be aware of certain limitations when multiple apps are accessing MRC at the same time.

 #### Photo/video camera access

-The photo/video camera is limited to the number of processes that can access it at the same time.
-While a process is recording video or taking a photo, any other process will fail to acquire the photo/video camera. (this applies to both Mixed Reality Capture and standard photo/video capture)
+On HoloLens 1, MRC will fail to capture a photo or capture video while a process is recording video or taking a photo.
+The reverse is also true: if MRC is running, the application will fail to get access to the camera.

-With HoloLens 2, an app can use the MediaCaptureInitializationSettings [SharingMode](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings.sharingmode) property to indicate that they want to run SharedReadOnly if they don't need exclusive control over the photo/video camera.
-The resolution and framerate of the capture will be limited to what other apps have configured the camera to provide.
+With HoloLens 2, it's possible for you to share access to the camera.
+If you don't need direct control of the resolution or frame-rate, you can initialize MediaCapture using the [SharedMode property](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings.sharingmode?view=winrt-19041) with SharedReadOnly.

 ##### Built-in MRC photo/video camera access

 MRC functionality built into Windows 10 (via Cortana, Start Menu, hardware shortcuts, Miracast, Windows Device Portal):

 * Will run with ExclusiveControl by default

-However, support has been added to each subsystem to operate in a shared mode:
+However, support has been added to MRC subsystem to operate in a shared mode:

 * If an app requests ExclusiveControl access to the photo/video camera, built-in MRC will automatically stop using the photo/video camera so the app's request will succeed
 * If built in MRC is started while an app has ExclusiveControl, built-in MRC will run in SharedReadOnly mode

 This shared mode functionality has certain restrictions:

 * Photo via Cortana, hardware shortcuts, or Start Menu: Requires the Windows 10 April 2018 Update (or later)
 * Video via Cortana, hardware shortcuts, or Start Menu: Requires the Windows 10 April 2018 Update (or later)
 * Streaming MRC over Miracast: Requires the Windows 10 October 2018 Update (or later)
 * Streaming MRC over Windows Device Portal or via the HoloLens companion app: Requires HoloLens 2

 >[!NOTE]
-> The resolution and framerate of the built-in MRC camera UI might be reduced from its normal values when another app is using the photo/video camera.
+> The resolution and frame-rate of the built-in MRC camera UI might be reduced from its normal values when another app is using the photo/video camera.

 #### MRC access for developers

-With the Windows 10 April 2018 Update, there's no longer a limitation around multiple apps accessing the MRC stream (however, the access to the photo/video camera still has limitations).

-If you're an app developer and want to use the MRC and media capture at the same time on your device:
+We recommend you always request Exclusive control for the camera when using MRC.
+This will ensure your application has full control of the settings for the camera as long as you're aware of the limitations listed above.

 * Create a media capture object using the [initialization settings](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings?view=winrt-19041)
 * Set the [SharingMode](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings.sharingmode?view=winrt-19041#Windows_Media_Capture_MediaCaptureInitializationSettings_SharingMode) property to **exclusive**

+> [!CAUTION]
+> Be sure to carefully read the [SharingMode remarks](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings.sharingmode?view=winrt-19041#remarks) before continuing.

 * Set up your camera the way you want it
 * Start the app, capture video frames with the start API, then enable MRC